clarkfitzg/sta141c-winter19/README.md

 After enrollment stabilizes, I'll give them access to the cluster.
 The first assignment shouldn't use bash, because the Windows users won't have bash installed.
 Instead, the first one should be something that they can handle in memory- perhaps of the group by flavor.

+Duncan tends to give open ended assignments.
+For undergraduates I think the assignments should be more well defined- i.e. use the cluster to do X, Y, Z.
+The project can be open ended.

+I want the assignments to focus on these things:

+- importance of data structures
+- how to make an R package
+- `stdin` stream processing in bash / other languages
+- 2X data processing on cluster _usaspending benfords_
+- interface to compiled code (Julia or C) _traffic model_
+- metaprogramming _tree biomass_

+usaspending is a huge, rich database.
+I think it would be more valuable to spend more time exploring data from this one source rather than having cursory exposure to 10 different data sets.
+After all, this is how work often is- think of my industry experiences.
+Then I'll let them come up with a question on this data set, or give them a handful of prompts to get started.
+They can also propose their own project.

 __Historical background__
 Write a 1 page summary of one programming language.
 How was it used in the past?
 How is it used today?